 We never thought much about protecting our teeth back then, not even our skulls.
 I remember first time my mom got me a helmet.
 I felt dorky, but the CCM logo was cool and made me feel like one of the big international stars, like Gretzky.

 And now, decades later, as an inventor and founder of a company that cares deeply about safety, these memories keep coming back to me.
-We had so much fun on the “pond”, but we didn’t think too much about injuries and what long-term consequences hits to the head or teeth could bring.
+We had so much fun on the “pond”, but we didn’t think too much about why mouthguards are important or what long-term consequences hits to the head or teeth could bring.

 After moving our family to Michigan, I immediately got season tickets to see the Red Wings.
 I love professional sports; the dedication, the skills, the intensity.
 At that time, the Red Wings had a bunch of Swedes on the team.
 This excited me a bit extra.
 Watching Lidstrom flow over the ice, diverting any attempt from a player to score with such ease was amazing.
 Then there was the FIN Filppula, I loved his speed and skills.
 I was disappointed when he was traded to the Tampa Bay Lightening. he now plays for the New York Islanders who are powering through the first round of playoffs!